“Immense is the wisdom of the Lord; he is mighty in power, and all-seeing.” Sirach 15:15-20.

 From week to week, we come here to share the underlying desire for a closer relationship with God.
 As the human face of God, Jesus teaches from his wisdom and how we must conduct ourselves in this task.
 We are approaching the Lenten season, so the readings have an urgency for preparation and discernment.

 Someone once told me this little ditty: “Knowledge tells us that a tomato is a fruit.
 Wisdom reminds us not to put tomatoes into a fruit salad.”
+This humorous quip comes from British journalist Miles Kingston.

 True wisdom, like the efforts of a great chef, requires discernment in the kinds and textures of foods the blend together for a refreshing fruit salad or any salad for that matter.
-Wisdom requires discernment and the habit of patient reflection.
+Wisdom requires insight and the habit of patient reflection.

 By now, we recognized Jesus as a great teacher.
 Jesus’s wisdom deeply draws upon Judaism in all of its variations — as a living, breathing religious, spiritual tradition.
 And Jesus employs this spiritual force to bring us to the person of God in himself.